Sapphirine/Lobbying-Money-Analysis/README.md

 Prediction Loop.ipynb  :          Predict vote result with random forest
 billname vote.ipynb        :      sort billname and vote condition for each legislators in typec area
 loop individual.ipynb       :     individual effects
 maplight_new.py      :            Collect data to csv file
+api_xml.py      :   API key to xml file ready for maplight_new.py